stockholm-elixir/stockholm-elixir/README.md

     git push heroku master

+To enable the chat, `CLIENT_ID`, `CLIENT_SECRET` and `AUTHORIZATION_CALLBACK_URL` must also be set to the values of a GitHub OAuth application, and SIGNING_KEY must be set to some secret value.

 ## Todo

 * Add automatic deploy to heroku so that people can contribute without having to have heroku access
 * Do cool stuff
 * Improve the design
 * Add content